Guangzhou–Zhuhai railway: Jiangmen tunnel

 Constructing the railway involved digging a 9185-meter-long tunnel in Jiangmen.
 By May 2010, over half of the tunnel had been dug, and the entire tunnel was expected to be completed by the end of February 2011.
 However, as of December 2011, it was reported that about 100 meters of the tunnel still remained to be completed.

+Stations

+There are 13 stations on the route.